Cycling in New Zealand: Cycling and national and local government

 Cycling is increasingly becoming a touristic and (at least local) economic factor in the 2010s.
 In addition to successful cycle touring schemes (like those gathered under the New Zealand Cycle Trail umbrella) credited with revitalising local back country areas, are experiences like those reported from Rotorua, where the mountain biking business within the Whakarewarewa timber plantation forest is several times that earned annually from the timber plantation itself.

 As a mode of transportation, cycling has fallen from its historic peaks.
-The modal share of cycling for transportation has stayed similar since the 70s.
+The modal share of cycling for transportation has stayed similar since the 1970s.
 In 1976 the figure stood at 3%.
 In 1986 this had increased to 5%, in Christchurch, Hastings and Whanganui 10% of people biked to work while due to its difficult geography in Wellington this figure was only 1.4%.
 Between 2003 and 2014, cycling made up between 2–3% of all nationwide journeys.
 Different metropolitan regions had different shares.
-Cycling in Auckland only made up 1% of journeys between 2003–2014.
+Cycling in Auckland only made up 1% of journeys between 2003 and 2014.
 In Hamilton this varied from 2–5%.
 In Tauranga this varied from 0–2%.
 In Wellington (including Kapiti) this varied from 1–3%, in Tauranga this varied from 1–4%.
-Christchurch had the highest share with cycling making up between 5–9% of journeys between 2003–2014.
+Christchurch had the highest share with cycling making up between 5–9% of journeys between 2003 and 2014.